vivirox/therapytrain/docs/api/README.md

-# TherapyTrain EHR Integration API Reference
+# Gradiant EHR Integration API Reference

-This documentation provides detailed information about the TherapyTrain EHR Integration APIs.
+This documentation provides detailed information about the Gradiant EHR Integration APIs.
 Each section covers a specific service and its functionality.

 ## Core Services